ABRahali/LLM-Cybersecurity/A Comprehensive Guide to Moderation Safeguards/README.md

 # A Comprehensive Guide to Moderation Safeguards

 This folder contains a series of Jupyter notebooks demonstrating various strategies and practices to safeguard and moderate Large Language Models (LLMs) in the context of cybersecurity.
-These notebooks offer examples, best practices, and solutions to protect LLM systems from vulnerabilities and malicious exploitation.
+These notebooks offer examples to protect LLM systems from vulnerabilities and malicious exploitation, **not real implimentations**.

 ## Overview